2021 Computing Awards will be Celebrated on April 14

 A remarkable number of businesses and organizations have joined forces with the Minnesota State IT Center of Excellence and the National Center for Women and Information Technology to inspire and empower young women in high school to become our next, best Minnesota-grown technology talent.
 The nearly 10-year-old Aspirations in Computing Awards Program features the best and brightest female tech talent in our midst.
 This year, 116 students were selected by national and state review teams.
 Visit this webpage to discover the students recognized in 2021 for their computing and IT aptitude, leadership ability, academic history, and plans for post-secondary education.

 The Minnesota State IT Center of Excellence will celebrate Top-Tier 2021 Minnesota Aspirations in Computing Honorees the evening of April 14 - and you can participate in the celebration virtually.
-Use this zoom link (password: Cheers!) to join the celebration on April 14 from 6:15-7:45pm.
-Feel free to invite your colleagues and friends; anyone with an interest to support young women to realize their technology career potential.
+(Updated: See Recording You can also see a recording of remarks from one of the top-tier national award honorees, Alexis Bunnell.)

 The Minnesota State IT Center of Excellence will also celebrate Rising Star and Certificate of Distinction honorees.
 You can learn more about these amazing young women during virtual events on April 24 from noon – 12:30pm via this link (Certificate of Distinction) and May 1 from 11:45am-12:30pm via this link (Rising Star).
 Thank you to General Mills for hosting the Certificate of Distinction event and the Minnesota Twins for hosting the Rising Star event.